 Whether you're a huge fan of 90s grunge bands or not, you can't deny that it was ground-breaking.
 Bands like Pearl Jam, Nirvana and Soundgarden changed the way we listen to music and gave us an appreciation for something a little different.
 Celebrate this fast-paced, revolutionary and 'drudgy' sound with the greatest grunge albums that made grunge as well-known and loved as a music genre as it is today.

 Now what's the first band you think of when you read or hear the word grunge?
 Nirvana.
 Walk into major retail shops, record stores or look at the cute rocker boy at the back of your class.
 What is one thing they all have in common?
 Nirvana merch.
 They're grunge icons no doubt, and this album got them there.
 Kurt Cobain mixed punk and pop together to create this masterpiece of an album.
 Classic songs like 'Come as You Are' and 'Smells Like Teen Spirit' were first introduced on this album and made the quiet verse/raging chorus type song infamous.

 One of the founding bands of grunge, Soundgarden were one of the first to give us those muddy slow riffs we've come to know and love.
 Having not gained too much success in their previous seven years together, Badmotorfinger really transformed the bands image and popularity.
 The main reason for this is their single 'Outshined' which hit the MTV music charts with a bang and kept on climbing and climbing.
 We're thankful Soundgarden gave us this album for us all to appreciate.

 I know what you're thinking and yes, it is their most commercial album.
 However, it doesn't stop it from being the best.
 Guitarist Stone Gossard and Basest Jeff Ament didn't stop after the tragic end to their band Mother Love Bone and formed this iconic band.
 This might be their most mainstream album, but they did not release their best song (in my opinion) 'Black' as a single.
 I don't know about you but if that doesn't scream 'we love music and are not sell-outs', then I don't know what does.

 As I just mentioned, before Gossard and Ament became a part of Pearl Jam, they paired up with amazing singer Andrew Wood to form the band Mother Love Bone.
 My top track on this album has got to be 'Crown of Thorns', purely for how beautiful it sounds as a result of being piano led.
 So simple, creating a glam aesthetic for grunge that wasn't there before.
 Tragically Wood didn't make it to see the release of the album because of drugs.
-Grunge was such a chaotic and short-lived period in history whereby none of the artist expected to make it big.
-Well done guys and god bless Andrew Wood.
+Grunge was such a chaotic and short-lived period in history whereby none of the artists expected to make it big.
+Well done, guys and god bless Andrew Wood.

 Dirt followed Alice in Chains' successful album Facelift which projected their newly founded grunge persona out onto the world.
 This band started out as heavy as they come, and their roots never left them, they just chilled their sound out a little.
 This album covers so many hard hitting topics like depressions, relationships and drug addiction and sent us on an emotional rollercoater.
 Since it's release it has been certified four-times platinum and rightfully so.
 Enjoy this emotion fest, it's beautiful in a dingy, low-vibe way.

 This record is a pretty fantastic debut, we must admit.
 From the flashy guitars to Corgan's deep confessional lyrics, it's hard not to love.
 Gish is moody, dark and intimate.
 You'll expect to find nothing but drama with tracks like 'I Am One' and a more chilled folk vibe with 'Crush'.